andrei-zip/Team-J-App/README.md

 # CO1111-shared-project
-A project to demonstrate collaboration features of Git and GitHub to CO1111 students <nl>
+A project to demonstrate collaboration features of Git and GitHub to CO1111 students </br>
 The team members are:
 <ul>
   <li>Moraru Andrei</li>